CNugteren/CLBlast/README.md

 Use CLBlast instead of cuBLAS:

 * When you want your code to run on devices other than NVIDIA CUDA-enabled GPUs.
-* When you want to tune for a specific configuration (e.g. rectangular matrix-sizes)
+* When you want to tune for a specific configuration (e.g. rectangular matrix-sizes).
 * When you sleep better if you know that the library you use is open-source.
+* When you are using OpenCL rather than CUDA.

 When not to use CLBlast:

 * When you run on NVIDIA's CUDA-enabled GPUs only and can benefit from cuBLAS's assembly-level tuned kernels.
-* When you need those BLAS routines that are not yet supported by CLBlast.

 Compilation and installation